 I observed one of the symptoms of biotin deficiency, a greyish skin color, in my father when he had cancer.
 He had depression and fatigue, too.
-All three of these symptoms cleared up when we started the extensive nutritional supplimentation Adelle Davis recommended for people with cancer, which included biotin.
+All three of these symptoms cleared up when we started the extensive nutritional supplementation Adelle Davis recommended for people with cancer, which included biotin.
 (Cancer grows rapidly in persons deficient in biotin, another reason to make sure your intake is adequate!)

 Biotin is inexpensive.
 I bought a bottle of 150 1,000 microgram (mcg) tablets at Walmart today for a mere $3.
-This is a pretty hefty dosage, compared to the 35 mcg to 60 mcg per day recomended by the Food and Nutrition Board of the Institute of Medicine as the Adequate Intake (AI) level.
+This is a pretty hefty dosage, compared to the 35 mcg to 60 mcg per day recommended by the Food and Nutrition Board of the Institute of Medicine as the Adequate Intake (AI) level.
 However, it has not been clearly established that this level is truly adequate.
-Studies of biotin in diabetics have included supplements totalling 16,000 mcg per day, and amounts of up to 5,000 mcg daily have not revealed adverse affects in persons without biotinidase deficiency, and up to 20,000 were well tolerated by people with biotinidase deficiency.
+Studies of biotin in diabetics have included supplements totaling 16,000 mcg per day, and amounts of up to 5,000 mcg daily have not revealed adverse affects in persons without biotinidase deficiency, and up to 20,000 were well tolerated by people with biotinidase deficiency.
 (Biotinidase is an enzyme required to utilize and recycle biotin.)

 Take note holiday revelers: alcohol can cause a reduction of B vitamins, including biotin.
 Alcohol can cause depression (perhaps by reducing your biotin level) so if you are going to imbibe, make sure you get sufficient nutrition to replace what you lose!